-- Step 1

-- Form a Collaborative Planning Team
+Form a Collaborative Planning Team

-- Step 2

-- Understand the Situation
+Understand the Situation

-- Step 3

-- Determine Goals and Objectives
+Determine Goals and Objectives

-- Step 4

-- o Plan Development
+Plan Development

-- Step 5

-- Plan Preparation, Review & Approval
+Plan Preparation, Review & Approval

-- Step 6

-- Plan Implementation & Maintenance
+Plan Implementation & Maintenance

 The planning process brings together leadership and partners to gain buy-in to the "bones" of the plan and what is to be accomplished.
-As outlined in CPG 101 (Comprehensive Preparedness Guide - Developing and Maintaining Emergency Operations Plans), the six-step process is a great way to tackle planning for hurricane events.
-After forming a team (Step 1), you have to understand the situation.
+As outlined in CPG 101 (Comprehensive Preparedness Guide - Developing and Maintaining Emergency Operations Plans) the six-step process is a great way to tackle planning for hurricane events.
+After forming a team (step 1), you have to understand the situation.
 What does a hurricane do to your community?
 What will it look like when the dust settles?
 It can be hard to imagine that scenario.